joshrp/moonlight-docs/Setup-Guide.md

 6. After joining the network on each device (_including your client running Moonlight!_), go back to the ZeroTier Network page and check the Auth checkbox for each member of your network to allow the devices to connect with each other.
 ZeroTier should show up as connected on all devices.
 7. With ZeroTier connected on your client and host PC, open Moonlight and click/tap the Add PC button, then type the "Managed IP" of your host PC as shown on the ZeroTier Network page.

+To connect additional clients or host PCs, just download ZeroTier on the device, then complete steps 5-7.

 Don't forget to connect to your ZeroTier network when you want to stream over the Internet!

 ### Manual port forwarding (advanced)